HPV-positive oropharyngeal cancer: Deintensification

 Chemotherapy has been used concurrently with radiation in this setting, as in primary treatment with radical radiation, particularly where pathological features indicated a higher risk of cancer recurrence.
-A number of studies have suggested that this does not improve local control, although adding toxicity.
+Several studies have suggested that this does not improve local control but adds toxicity.

 Radiotherapy

-Concerns over the morbidity associated with traditional open surgical en-bloc resection, led to exploring alternative approaches using radiation.
-Intensity modulated radiation therapy (IMRT) can provide good control of primary tumours while preserving excellent control rates, with reduced toxicity to salivary and pharyngeal structures relative to earlier technology.
+Concerns over the morbidity associated with traditional open surgical en-bloc resection led to exploring alternative approaches using radiation.
+Intensity-modulated radiation therapy (IMRT) can provide good control of primary tumours while preserving excellent control rates, with reduced toxicity to salivary and pharyngeal structures relative to earlier technology.
 HPV+OPC has shown increased sensitivity to radiation with more rapid regression, compared to HPV-OPC.
 Generally, radiation can safely be delivered to the involved side alone (ipsilateral), due to the low rate of recurrent cancer on the opposite side (contralateral), and significantly less toxicity compared to bilateral treatment.
-IMRT has a two-year disease free survival between 82 and 90%, and a two-year disease specific survival up to 97% for stage I and II.
+IMRT has a two-year disease-free survival between 82 and 90%, and a two-year disease-specific survival up to 97% for stage I and II.

 Reported toxicities include dry mouth (xerostomia) from salivary gland damage, 18% (grade 2); difficulty swallowing (dysphagia) from damage to the constrictor muscles, larynx and oesophageal sphincter, 15% (grade 2); subclinical aspiration up to 50% (reported incidence of aspiration pneumonia approximately 14%); hypothyroidism 28–38% at three years (may be up to 55% depending on amount of the thyroid gland exposed to over 45 Gy radiation; esophageal stenosis 5%; osteonecrosis of the mandible 2.5%; and need for a gastrostomy tube to be placed at some point during or up to one year after treatment 4% (up to 16% with longer follow up).
-Concerns have been expressed regarding excessive short- and long-term toxicity, especially dysphagia and xerostomia, and hence whether standard doses expose patients with better prognoses are being exposed to overtreatment and unnecessary side effects.
+Concerns have been expressed regarding excessive short- and long-term toxicity, especially dysphagia, and xerostomia, and hence whether standard doses expose patients with better prognoses are being exposed to overtreatment and unnecessary side effects.